Matsugaura Station: Layout

 This is an above-ground station with one side platform and one track.
 It is an unattended station.
 There is no station building.

 History

 The station was opened on 31 October 1963 as a station on the JNR Ibusuki Line, when the line was extended from Saijo Station to Makurazaki Station to become the Ibusuki Makurazaki Line.
 On this day, Ishigaki Station, Suisegawa Station, Sagaokawa Station, Goryō Station, Satsuma Shioya Station, Shirasawa Station, Satsuma Itashiki Station, and Makurazaki Station were also opened.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 0.4 passengers daily.

+Ridership remains minimal due to the area's rural nature, rising car ownership, and an aging population, reducing reliance on local rail infrastructure.